Golden generation: Australia (2005–2015)

-Club Football
+Club football

-Manchester United - Class of 92
+Manchester United – Class of 92

-Defined by a group of 6 players who came through the Manchester United academy and won the FA Youth Cup together in 1992, the Class of 92 was a golden generation that won the Premier league 6 times during the 1990s and the Champions League in 1998-99.
+Defined by a group of six players who came through the Manchester United academy and won the FA Youth Cup together in 1992, the Class of 92 was a golden generation that won the Premier league six times during the 1990s and the Champions League in 1998–99.
 The 6 players that defined the generation were David Beckham, Nicky Butt, Ryan Giggs, Gary Neville, Phil Neville and Paul Scholes.

 Ice hockey

 Sweden (1996–2006)

-Born in the early 1970s, the Swedish national ice hockey team had a golden generation of players that achieved great success in the NHL and eventually won gold at the 2006 Winter Olympics, beating Finland with 3–2 in the gold medal game.
+Born in the early 1970s, the Swedish national ice hockey team had a golden generation of players that achieved success in the NHL and eventually won gold at the 2006 Winter Olympics, beating Finland with 3–2 in the gold medal game.

-Future members of Hockey Hall of Fame Nicklas Lidström, Peter Forsberg, Mats Sundin and Daniel Alfredsson, along with Markus Näslund is the most famous players from the generation.
+Future members of Hockey Hall of Fame Nicklas Lidström, Peter Forsberg, Mats Sundin and Daniel Alfredsson, along with Markus Näslund are the most famous players from the generation.